Biology

 Breeding and dancing

-INVEST more effort into fewer young.
+Albatrosses live much longer than other birds; they delay breeding for longer and INVEST more effort into fewer young.
 Most species survive upwards of 50 years, the oldest recorded being a northern royal albatross that was ringed as an adult and survived for another 51 years, giving it an estimated age of 61.[30]
 Given that most albatross ringing projects are considerably younger than that, it is thought likely that other species will prove to live that long and even longer.Albatrosses are colonial, usually nesting on isolated islands; where colonies are on larger landmasses, they are found on exposed headlands with good approaches from the sea in several directions, like the colony on the Otago Peninsula in Dunedin, New Zealand.
 Many Buller's albatrossesand black-footed albatrosses nest under trees in open forest.[28]
 Colonies vary from the very dense aggregations favoured by the mollymawks (black-browed albatross colonies on the Falkland Islands have densities of 70 nests per 100 m2) to the much looser groups and widely spaced individual nests favoured by the sooty and great albatrosses.
 All albatross colonies are on islands that historically were free of land mammals.
 Albatrosses are highly philopatric, meaning they will usually return to their natal colony to breed.
 This tendency to return to their point of origin to breed is so strong that a study of Laysan albatross showed that the average distance between hatching site and the site where a bird established its own territory was 22 m (72 ft).[29]

 Albatrosses reach sexual maturity slowly, after about five years, but even once they have reached maturity, they will not begin to breed for another couple of years (even up to 10 years for some species).
 Young non-breeders will attend a colony prior to beginning to breed, spending many years practising the elaborate breeding rituals and "dances" that the family is famous for.[31]
 Birds arriving back at the colony for the first time already have the stereotyped behaviours that compose albatross language, but can neither "read" that behaviour as exhibited by other birds nor respond appropriately.[14]
 After a period of trial and error learning, the young birds learn the syntax and perfect the dances.
 This language is mastered more rapidly if the younger birds are around older birds.